-Very similar in design to other 2D fighters such as Guilty Gear, Tekkén, and Street Fighting, Project L is striving to become the next big contender in the fighting game scene.
+Very similar in design to other 2D fighters such as Guilty Gear, Tekkén, and Street Fighting, 2XKO is striving to become the next big contender in the fighting game scene.
 Very little is known about the title at the moment, but early footage seems to suggest that a ton of resources are being put into this project.
-Early builds look absolutely breathtaking, and we can't wait to see what the final product eventually looks like.
-However, until that day comes, we are left to speculate, and speculate we shall!
-This article will cover everything we know about Project L, including release dates, leaks, and more!

-Latest Riot Games Project L News
+Latest Riot Games 2XKO News

 Unfortunately, we didn't find any new Project L news or leaks with this update.